RattleyCooper/selenext/README.md

 documentation below.

-_There is an [`Example.py`](https://github.com/Wykleph/Slack/blob/master/Example.py) file that shows exactly what an application looks like when utilizing the `Slack` framework.  `Example.py` can be used as a template._
+_There is an [`Example.py`](https://github.com/Wykleph/Slack/blob/master/Example.py) file that shows exactly what an application looks like when utilizing the `Slack` framework.  `Example.py` can be used as a template.
+There is also an [`ThreadedExample.py`](https://github.com/Wykleph/Slack/blob/master/Example.py) file that shows how to create a multithreaded automation._

 ## [.env](https://github.com/Wykleph/Slack/blob/master/.env) File